Planning Tool · Not a Proposal

 A planning tool, not a proposal

 The figures in this tool are indicative ranges based on typical programme parameters for organisations of your size.
-We haven't spoken to you, we haven't scoped your requirements, and nothing here constitutes a quote — from Kowalah or from Anthropic.
+We haven't spoken to you, we haven't scoped your requirements, and nothing here constitutes a quote — from any delivery partner or AI platform vendor.

 AI programme costs vary significantly based on your specific situation, what's already in place, and how ambitiously you want to move.
 The numbers here are a starting point for an internal conversation, not a number to put in a budget.